joesciii/FaceitLeaderboardRanks/FaceitFinderPlugin/README.md

 2. Make sure you have .NET 8.0 SDK installed
 3. Run `dotnet build` to build the plugin
 4. Copy the compiled DLL to your `csgo/addons/counterstrikesharp/plugins` directory

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgements

-- CounterStrikeSharp for providing the CS2 plugin framework
-- FACEIT for providing the API to retrieve player information